NathanEpstein/datakit/README.md

 //PLOT ARRAY(S) OF DATA

 var x1 = dk.norm(25);
-dk.plot(x1); // x1 will be plotted on the y-axis, index on the x-axis
+var plot = dk.plot(x1); // x1 will be plotted on the y-axis, index on the x-axis
+//dk.plot returns a string of the html used to create the plot.

 var labels = dk.seq(1,25);
 var x2 = dk.norm(25);